rankify-it/docs/docs/architecture/specifications.md

     -   It reverts with `VersionHashDoesNotExist` if called `getLatestVersion(address)`
     -   It reverts with `ReleaseDoesNotExist` if called `getLatestVersion(uint8)`
 -   When version and release exists:
+    -   It reverts with `InvalidReleaseIncrement` if a release number is incremented by more than one
+    -   It reverts with `EmptyReleaseMetadata` if no metadata is supplied in `updateReleaseMetadata`
     -   It reverts with `AlreadyInPreviousRelease` if `createVersion` if the same source address
+    -   It emits `VersionCreated` when `createVersion` is called with valid major version increment
+    -   It emits `VersionCreated` when `createVersion` is called with valid minor version increment
-    -   It returns correct release count for given major version upon calling `buildCount`
+    -   It returns correct count for given major version upon calling `buildCount`
     -   It returns correct `Version` if `getVersion` is called with valid major and minor version
+    -   It returns correct `Version` if `getVersion` is called with valid tagHash
     -   It returns correct `Version` if `getLatestVersion(address)` is called
     -   It returns correct `Version` if `getLatestVersion(uint8)` is called
     -   It emits `ReleaseMetadataUpdated` when `updateReleaseMetadata` is called successfully
+    -   It returns correct release count if `latestRelease` is called

 ### Registry [TBD]